WarningRoo/Nsnake/README.md

 ;>> "assist.asm" is a .asm file with Macro and Process define.

+;>> "snake3.txt" is a text file storing a "Image" with ASCII characters.

 ; This program can just show a START page and a rough game interface.
 Yes I haven't completed it .